 If you have been injured in an accident, it is important to see a physician to document your injuries and obtain medical treatment as soon as possible.
 It is also important to contact a lawyer to help you submit your claim to ICBC and ensure you receive a fair amount based on your unique circumstances and the facts surrounding your case.

 Under the new injury compensation laws effective April 1, 2019, many soft tissue injuries will be considered “minor injuries.”
 It is critical for accident victims who have suffered soft tissue injuries to get a proper diagnosis and necessary treatment in order to protect, not just their health, but also their legal claim.
 Navigating the legal process on your own is complex and can be stressful.
 Involving an ICBC claims assistance lawyer from the beginning will ensure all deadlines are met and that you fully understand the claims process from start to finish.
-A Spraggs Law lawyer in the Tri-Cities can evaluate your situation and work on your behalf to obtain fair and reasonable compensation for your injuries.
+A Spraggs Law lawyer in the Lower Mainland can evaluate your situation and work on your behalf to obtain fair and reasonable compensation for your injuries.

 Soft tissue injuries occur frequently in motor vehicle, pedestrian and slip and fall accidents.
 Many times, victims of these injuries disregard the pain and suffering they experience and the impact this has on their ability to work, attend to their duties at home and their enjoyment of life.